hashicorp/docker-basetool/README.md

 # Building

 Docker is required for building since the Go compiling happens in a container.

 `./build.sh`

-You can upload this release using `hc-releases -upload pkg/`
+You can upload this release using `hc-releases upload pkg/`